video-db/videodb-workshop/README.md

 This integration lets you automate everything from video management to advanced AI analysis, without having to write any code.
 This simplifies your workflow and helps you focus on what matters most.

-**Automated Content Creation Workflow**: This automation demonstrates how VideoDB transforms simple RSS feeds into engaging YouTube Shorts—completely hands-free.
+**Automated Content Creation Workflow**: This automation demonstrates how VideoDB transforms simple RSS feeds into engaging YouTube Shorts- completely hands-free.
 It's the perfect solution for anyone looking to maintain a consistent video presence without manual effort.
-The workflow automatically detects new articles from an RSS feed, uses VideoDB's LLM to generate a script, and then handles the entire video production pipeline—from creating voiceovers and video clips to stitching them together and auto-publishing the finished Short directly to YouTube.
+The workflow automatically detects new articles from an RSS feed, uses VideoDB's LLM to generate a script, and then handles the entire video production pipeline- from creating voiceovers and video clips to stitching them together and auto-publishing the finished Short directly to YouTube.

 ```mermaid
 graph TD